 This specification allows both international usernames and realms.
 International usernames are based on the use of Unicode characters, encoded as UTF-8.
-Internationalization of the realm portion of the NAI is based on [RFC5890].
+Internationalization of the username portion of the NAI is based on the "Internationalized Email Headers" [RFC6532] extensions to the "local-part" portion of email addresses [RFC5322].